-8.1 The RFP documents require the review and approval of Alliance Legal Counsel and the Assoc.
-Director of Contract & Sourcing prior to issuance and posting the RFP on the electronic sourcing system.
-See Attachment3-Instruction on using the eSourcing System.

-8.2 Once approved, the sourcing lead is responsible for entering the RFP documents into the electronic sourcing system through which prospective bidders may then access the RFP.
+- 8.1 The RFP documents require the review and approval of Alliance Legal Counsel and the Associate.
+Director prior to issuance and posting the RFP on the electronic sourcing system.
+See Attachment3-How to create a Sourcing Event in Jaggaer. - 8.2 Once approved, the sourcing lead is responsible for entering the RFP documents into the electronic sourcing system through which prospective bidders may then access the RFP.